Marvin84/reg-gen/interface/README.md

 The interface comes with a script to create your own database by crawling data from the [DeepBlue API](http://deepblue.mpi-inf.mpg.de).
 Just execute `deepBlueData.py` in the `db` subfolder to create a SQLite3 database named `deepBlue.db` and fill it.

+As an alternative, we also provide a pre-filled database in the repository.
+Just extract `db/deepBlue.db.tar.gz` into the `db` folder to obtain it.

 Interface
 -------------------